ddrous/ncflow/README.md

 <div style="text-align:center"><img src="docs/assets/Tax.png" /></div>

-# Tax
+# TiJAX
-Generalisable Neural ODEs with Taylor Expansion and JAX
+Taylor in JAX: A library for Generalisable Neural ODEs

 This is a one-stop shop for all things neural odes for dynamical systems.